 Jost-Enninga’s team works on the intracellular niche formation of bacterial pathogens including Salmonella and Shigella.
 These pathogens have been shown to crosstalk with major host cell pathways involved in cell transformation and cancer development.
 The scientists study why only some subpopulation of the infecting bacteria interfere with the singling events associated with cancer.
 It will lead to a better understanding of the links between intestinal cancer and food borne pathogens.

 Pascal Pineau’s team is involved in a collaborative project (IRD, INEN) on hepatocellular carcinoma in children and adolescent from Peru.
 In this population with Native American ancestry, massive tumors are induced in absence of concomitant liver damage despite the constant presence of a stealth hepatitis B virus infection.
-Mutation spectra in these tumors are different from that of other liver cancers and multi-omics analysis revealed a unique molecular signature.
 His team is currently searching for the risk factor(s) that together with HBV might explain this peculiar tumor presentation.
 In parallel, Pascal Pineau is coordinating a project with Instituts Pasteur of Iran and Morocco on the role of the gut microbiota in liver tumorigenesis.

 Host-pathogen interactions shed light on metabolic changes occurring during tumorigenesis.

-Some very peculiar bacteria, called intracellular bacteria because they multiply in a “host” cell, have developed mechanisms to modify the metabolism of this host to meet they own needs.
+Some very peculiar bacteria, called intracellular bacteria because they multiply inside a “host” cell, have developed mechanisms to modify the metabolism of this host to meet their own needs.
 The project of this unit is based on the concept that some of these modifications are identical to those that occur during tumorigenesis, this time not to sustain bacterial growth but to feed the fast proliferation of cancer cells.
-They have recently proven this concept with the study of the activity of a human enzyme activated in many cancers, called transglutaminase 2.
-This research axis is being continued by the comparison of the consequences of the activation of transglutaminase 2 in cells infected with Chlamydia trachomatis and in ovarian cancer cells.
+Proof for thisconcept was brought by the demonstration that a human enzyme activated in many cancers, called transglutaminase 2, is also activated during infection by the intracellular human pathogen Chlamydia trachomatis.
+This research axis is being continued with the comparison of the consequences of the activation of transglutaminase 2 in cells infected with Chlamydia trachomatis and in ovarian cancer cells.

 Department of Immunology